elliott-king/creepy-tracker/README.md

 The js file will print out all of your cookies to console.
 In rails, you can use `byebug` and `users_controller#google_tags` to see the gtag cookies.

+## Notes
+For the browser fingerprinting, I tried to follow EFF's panopticlick method.
+There are a few differences, though, for the sake of simplicity:
+- I did not use PluginDetect, and did not bother doing anything special for IE
+- I have not (yet) implemented supercookie tracking

 ## Goals
 For each tracker, show if it is running in user browser session